Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 ---
 Welcome to my homepage!
 My name is Shilin Yuan, and I am a final-year Ph.D. candidate at Tsinghua University, where I'm honored to be advised by Prof. Jinxing Xie and collaborate with Prof. Yuan Zhou.

-I will join the Department of Decisions, Operations and Technology at Chinese University of Hong Kong as an Postdoctoral Fellow in July 2025.
+I will join the Department of Decisions, Operations and Technology at Chinese University of Hong Kong as a postdoctoral fellow in July 2025.

 My research interests lie broadly in data-driven learning and optimization, and asymptotic analysis, with a particular emphasis on the application of these methods in the field of inventory and revenue management.